-An epic journey through remote and stunning stretches of the country.
-Upper Mustang Biking is a challenging ride, suitable for experienced riders.
+Upper Mustang Biking is a challenging and adventurous ride, suitable for experienced riders.
 Upper Mustang is all about desert-like topography.
-Hence, the cycling experience on this region can be full of adventure.
+Hence, the cycling experience in this region can be full of adventure.
 This Upper Mustang Biking Tour is designed in such a way that one can enjoy biking along with breathtaking sceneries.

 Our airport representative will receive you at Tribhuvan International Airport, Kathmandu.
 You will be then transferred to your respective hotel in our private tourist vehicle.

 Either on this day or the next day, depending upon your arrival time, there will be a pre-biking meeting, where you are requested to bring your passport, 2 passport-sized photos and a readable copy of your travel insurance.

 You will have a private tourist vehicle and a professional tour guide at your disposal.
 We visit Boudhanath Stupa, one of the biggest Buddhist shrines in the world, where we observe Buddhist monks praying in the monasteries surrounding the stupa.
 After Boudhanath Stupa we visit Pashupatinath, the most famous Hindu temple in the country, located on the banks of the holy Bagmati River.
 Here we see Hindu holy men (sadhus) meditating, pilgrims bathing and occasionally funeral pyres burning on the ghats.
 We then head towards Swayambhunath – also called the Monkey Temple – a Buddhist stupa perched atop a hillock on the western side.
 You get a magnificent view of the valley from here.

 In the morning, we will drive to Pokhara from Kathmandu.
 Pokhara lies some 200 kilometers west of Kathmandu and is a 7 hours of driving away.